 1. His Early Life

-Mahatma Gandhi was born in Gujrat, India on October 2nd, 1869.
+Mahatma Gandhi was born in Gujrat, India, on October 2nd, 1869.
 He belonged to a wealthy family and was the youngest of his siblings.
 His father, Karim Chand, was a great man, and his mother’s name was Putlibai.
 She was a religious woman.
-Gandhi G got married in his early child age of 13 with Kasturbai Manji.
+Gandhi G got married at the early childhood age of 13 to Kasturbai Manji.

 It was the norm of society back then to get married at an early age.
 He and his wife had 4 children, after which he went abroad to study further.